Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Definitions, Assumptions, and Notations

 \subsection{Some Assumptions}

 In our problems, we will also make some assumptions which can be guaranteed by some simple observations or polynomial-time reductions.

-\begin{assumption} Assume that the capacity $k$ is a constant satisfying $k\geq3$, and in an optimal itinerary, each tour is a simple cycle. \end{assumption} If there exists a tour that is not a simple cycle, we can get a simple cycle by shortcutting.
+\begin{assumption} In an optimal itinerary, each tour is a cycle. \end{assumption} If there exists a tour that is not a cycle, we can obtain a cycle by shortcutting, and the weight is non-increasing by the triangle inequality.

-\begin{assumption} If the vehicle just goes to place $A$ and passes place $B$ without delivering anything to place $B$, we do not think we have passed place $B$.
-So in each tour, the vehicle only visits customers where it delivers. \end{assumption}
+\begin{assumption} If the vehicle travels to location $A$ and merely passes by location $B$ without making any delivery there, we do not consider it to have visited $B$.
+Therefore, in each tour, the vehicle visits only those customers to whom it delivers. \end{assumption}

 A tour is called \emph{trivial} if it only visits one customer and \emph{non-trivial} otherwise.
 We show some properties of optimal itineraries to splittable CVRP.

 \begin{lemma}[\cite{dror1990split}]~ For splittable CVRP, there exists an optimal itinerary where no two tours visit two common customers. \end{lemma} To our knowledge, this property was first used in~\cite{dror1990split}.
 We explore some properties.